Isle of Man TT: Races

-The Senior race is typically the last race held and is considered the most important of the TT.
+The Senior TT is typically the last race held and is considered the most important of the TT.
 The Senior race is unique because is it not limited to machines conforming to the Superbike class rules.
 Riders are permitted to change machine to any other eligible machine on which the rider has qualified to race or has raced during the meeting.
 It is not uncommon for riders to enter the Senior TT riding on their Superstock class machines.
 In some cases, the Superstock class machines can be faster than the Superbike class, despite their less extensive performance modifications.
-In fact, the current lap record on the Mountain Course was set by Peter Hickman during a Superstock race.
+The current lap record on the Mountain Course was set by Peter Hickman during a Superstock race.

 In the case of inclement weather, races may be postponed to later in the day, or later in the week.
 If the schedule necessitates, the number of laps per race may be reduced to fit them in the remaining schedule.

 Pit stops

 Most races will require a pit stop at some point to refuel.
-Typically TT motorcycles can complete two laps before needing to refuel.
+Typically, TT motorcycles can complete two laps before needing to refuel.
 The Superbike class machines will also have the rear tyre changed during one of their pit stops.
 Fuel is gravity fed to the motorcycles from elevated tanks and can take up to a minute for a full refill during a stop.
 In the meantime, the rider is able to clean their helmet visor, drink water, and receive information from the pit crew regarding their performance.

 Race classes

-The racing classes that compete at the Isle of Man TT are broadly similar to the standard FIM race classes with additional TT specific regulations.
+The racing classes that compete at the Isle of Man TT are broadly similar to the standard FIM race classes with additional TT-specific regulations.

 Superbike TT (2005–present)

 The superbike class represents the highest performance motorcycles that compete at the Isle of Man TT.
 These machines must appear on the FIM homologated motorcycles list.
-Commonly these machines are 1000cc four cylinder sport bikes that have been heavily modified for racing purposes.
+Commonly these machines are 1,000 cc four-cylinder sport bikes that have been heavily modified for racing purposes.
 General specifications are as follows: